6 arrested after Atlanta protests over controversial 'Cop City' and fatal police shooting of activist – KION546

 The Georgia Bureau of Investigation said law enforcement officers spotted an individual in a tent in the woods and gave verbal commands, but the individual allegedly did not comply and shot a Georgia State Patrol Trooper, according to a news release.

-Officers returned fire and fatally wounded the individual, who died at the scene.
+Officers returned fire and fatally wounded the individual.
 A handgun recovered from the individual’s possession matched the projectile from the trooper’s wound, the GBI said.

-Activists associated with movements protesting the facility, who dispute law enforcement’s account, said Teran was a “forest defender” working to fight environmental racism.
-Local justice groups said Teran, known as Tortuguita, was a “sweet, warm, very smart and caring” person.
+Activists associated with movements protesting the facility, who dispute law enforcement’s account, said Terán was a “forest defender” working to fight environmental racism.
+Local justice groups said Terán, known as Tortuguita and who identified as nonbinary, was a “sweet, warm, very smart and caring” person.

+Terán’s mother told CNN by phone Saturday night that she felt angry and powerless over Terán’s death.

+Speaking from Panamá City, Panamá, Belkis Terán expressed her disbelief in law enforcement’s recounting of the incident, saying “I know they said he shot first, but I don’t believe it.”

 The injured trooper was taken to a local hospital for surgery and was in stable condition Wednesday night, authorities said.
 The Georgia Department of Public Safety said it will not release the trooper’s name because “disclosure would compromise security against criminal or terroristic acts due to retaliation.”